alvarezgarcia/golden-retriever/README.md

 golden-retriever is an app for Slack which aims to inform the price in bitcoin in dollars (as well as in pounds and euros).
-Simply invoking the slash command / btc will allow access to this information
+Simply invoking the slash command `/btc` will allow access to this information

 Because the results for currency conversions are acquired through a request to the CoinDesk endpoint API, a very simple cache was implemented.